SkynerGts/Discord-Nitro-Gen/README.md

 Easy to Use,
-generates 1000+ codes per hour, since its an exe, no additional programs are required, gauaranteed to generate a code within 20 mins of running,
+generates 1000+ codes per hour, since its an exe, no additional programs are required, guaranteed to generate a code within 20 mins of running,

 additional features coming soon: proxy support,